 - Tunisia in a Changing Climate: A Case for Adaptation

 - Syria Rural Development in a Changing Climate,” Washington, D.C.: World Bank

 - The Invisible Poor; A Portrait of Rural Poverty in Argentina

 - Indigenous Peoples and Climate Change in Latin America and the Caribbean

 - Reducing Poverty, Protecting Livelihoods, and Building Assets in a Changing Climate: Social Implications of Climate Change Latin America and the Caribbean

 - The Water Crisis Yemen: Managing Extreme Water Scarcity in the Middle East.

-Dorte also served as a judge in numerous Photo contests, including “Picture Inequality” a Global Photo Contest hosted by The World Bank in Washington D.C.
+Dorte served as a judge in numerous Photo Contests, including “Picture Inequality” a Global Photo Contest hosted by The World Bank in Washington D.C.
 The photo contest received 750 submissions from 71 countries.